What You Need to Know About Government Property Inspector or Investigator

 - Quality Assurance Inspector

-There were about 288,300 jobs for Government Property Inspector or Investigator in 2016 (in the United States).
+In the United States, there were 288,300 jobs for Government Property Inspector or Investigator in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Government Property Inspector or Investigator by 2026.
 The BLS estimates 25,900 yearly job openings in this field.

 The states with the most job growth for Government Property Inspector or Investigator are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Government Property Inspectors and Investigators is somewhere between $38,320 and $109,650.
+The salary for Government Property Inspectors and Investigators ranges between about $38,320 and $109,650 a year.

 Government Property Inspectors and Investigators who work in District of Columbia, Alaska, or California, make the highest salaries.